shotime369/labtechReqs/README.md

 1. Set up a Google Sheet and navigate to `Extensions > Apps Script`.
 Add the API code required to link the Sheet with your Google Sites calendar.

 2. You need to deploy the script.
-Copy the URL found under 'Deploy > Manage Deployments'.
+Copy the URL found under `Deploy > Manage Deployments`.
     > **warning:** Deployment is kind of a PITA and often this is the part that will go wrong.
 If the system breaks, double-check that you have the correct version deployed and that the URL matches exactly.
 3. Using notepad or a code editor, replace your URL into the appropriate place in the HTML:
       ```html